Last Updated on November 14, 2022 by Matt

 Unboxing, assembly, user manual

-The scooter arrives in a branded box, and each part is individually wrapped and well-protected against damage on delivery.
+The scooter arrived in a branded box, and each part was individually wrapped and well-protected against damage on delivery.

-The only assembly required on your end will be to connect the handlebars with the stem.
-That’s a very simple process that takes just a few minutes.
+The only assembly required was to connect the handlebars with the stem.
+That’s a very simple process that took just a few minutes.

 This is one of the few scooters that arrives with a storage trunk, which is a very nice touch, since that’s one of the most useful accessories an electric scooter can have in my opinion.